jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 \$

 :  The dollar sign (shift+4) is used to reference shell variables.
 You can declare a local variable by assigning a value with the equal sign-just like you can in C or Java.
-But in this case space matters (no spaces) and you only use the ```$``` sign the reference that varaible.
+But in this case space matters (no spaces) and you only use the ```$``` sign the reference that variable.
 There are a number of preset system environment variables that the os sets for you and you can make your own as well.
 The command ```printenv``` will display all of the system environment variables.
 By convention shell variables are usually declared all capital letters.
 Note that shell variables only "live" for the time that the terminal window in which they were declared is open.
 ```bash
 echo $PATH
 ```